New Car Price Terms You Need to Know

 It is preferable to respectfully request to view the invoice price rather than demanding it as if it were your right.

-Dealer cost is the actual amount a dealer pays to the manufacturer for a new automobile, and it might be significantly lower than the dealer’s invoice price.
+Dealer cost is the amount a dealer pays the manufacturer for a new automobile, which might be significantly lower than the dealer’s invoice price.

 Most dealers would encourage you to assume that their lowest price is the dealer invoice.
 However, this is incorrect information; the real bottom line is the dealer cost.